williamsodell/ionic-rails/README.md

 ionic-rails wraps the [Ionic Framework](http://ionicframework.com/) library for use in Rails 4 and above.
 Assets will minify automatically during production.

+    Note: This may not be a great idea at this point as Max Lynch points out the Ionic Framework doesn't have great cross-browser support.
+The goal of that project is to build packages that are wrapped for native device deployment.
+Because you aren't going to package up your backend rails implementation this isn't a good idea.
+If you want to use Rails with Ionic it's best to build your api and use a straight up implementation of Ionic.

 ## Usage

 Add the following to your Gemfile: